185

 One of the main purposes of Lakoff’s work is to show how a deeper awareness of the way

-different brain mechanisms are involved in our cognitive life can be considered useful
+different brain mechanisms are involved in our cognitive life can be considered a useful

 instrument for the understanding and the development of a political behavior.
 Far to propose